How to Install the LEMP Stack on Windows WSL

 Step 7Install PHP-FPM and Modules

 PHP is the scripting language that makes websites dynamic.
-Installing PHP-FPM and its needed modules is a key step in setting up your LEMP stack on Windows WSL.
+Installing PHP-FPM along with its necessary modules is a key step for your LEMP stack on Windows WSL.
+This component handles the processing of your website’s code, acting as the ‘P’ in LEMP.
+Use the commands provided to install PHP.

 The “P” in LEMP stands for PHP.
 PHP is a programming language that makes websites work.
 It connects all the parts of LEMP together.